The Past Simple vs the Present Perfect Tense

 Ex.
 I’ve lived in this house since I immigrated to Canada in 2001.

 Ex.
-I’ve cooked dinner since I got married 20 years ago.
+She has cooked dinner since I got married 20 years ago.

 Ex.
 She has achieved a lot of goals since she moved to her new job 2 years ago.